wp-plugins/zotpress/readme.txt

 = Shortcode Parameters: =
 Here's a list of parameters you can use to display projects in different ways:

 * `user_id` display a list of citations from a particular user or group.
+REQUIRED if not using "nickname" parameter.
 * `nickname` display a list of citations by a particular Zotero account nickname.
 * `author` display a list of citations from a particular author.
 Format as follows: "Firstname+Lastname", e.g. "Carl+Sagan".
 Note: "C. Sagan", "C Sagan", "Carl E. Sagan", "Carl E Sagan" and "Carl Edward Sagan" are not the same as "Carl Sagan".
 * `year` display a list of citations from a particular year.
 Format as follows: "2009".
 Note: You can display by Author and Year together.